jliria/csv2xyd/README.md

 GeoPandas 1.0.1
 Shapely 2.0.5

+Additionally, a requirements.txt file has been included in the repository to facilitate installation and deployment.

 •	Recommended hardware: 16 GB of RAM or more for handling large datasets.

 Sample data are available at: https://doi.org/10.5281/zenodo.13851938